marbl/TTT/README.md

 - `--outdir` Output directory

 - `--boundary-nodes <boundary_nodes_file>` to locate tangle.
 `boundary_nodes_file` should contain tab separated pairs of incoming and outgoing boundary nodes, one pair by line.
-Boundary nodes should completely separate the tangle from the rest of the graph --- after their removal there should be no path between tangle nodes and any remaining non-tangle nodes.
 Also they should be non-repetive and heterozygous in case of 'diploid' tangles.
-Currently TTT does not support tangles with more than 2 traversing paths (i.e. most of the rDNA tangles in human-like genomes)
+Boundary nodes should completely separate the tangle from the rest of the graph &mdash; after their removal there should be no path in remaining graph between tangle nodes and any other non-tangle nodes.

 <details>
 <summary>Example</summary>
 <img width="903" height="895" alt="helo_border" src="https://github.com/user-attachments/assets/693575f7-4bd4-44f0-8774-bc78fbf98224" />